Color is a peculiar subject. We're surrounded but color everyday but most of us know very little about it.

 - 1What am I trying to achieve with the colors?

 - 2Does the circle distribution fit any of the color harmony rules?

 - 3Are the circles close to each other?
-Do they groups of clusters?
+Do they group in clusters?
 Are they separated far away from each other?

-Very often, you’ll find the circles in some kind of color harmony rule or clusters but there’s one sits further away from the rest.
+Very often, you'll find the circles in some kind of color harmony rule but there's one sits further away from the rest.